 Andakílsárfoss and the warning sign

-A sign by the waterfall warns of not jumping in the waterfall and swimming in the pool beneath it, as the river is a salmon river.
-This was not the case though when we visited because of the accident by the dam.
+A sign by the waterfall warns of not jumping into the waterfall and swimming in the pool beneath it, as the river is a salmon river.
+This was not the case, though, when we visited because of the accident at the dam.

 Andakílsá river runs from Lake Skorradalsvatn and into the mouth of the 117 km long glacial river Hvítá in Borgarfjörður before it joins the sea by Borgarfjarðarbrú bridge.

-Further up Hvítá in Reykjadalur valley we find Hraunfossar waterfalls, which fall into Hvítá river and are counted amongst the most beautiful waterfalls in Iceland.
+Further up Hvítá in Reykjadalur valley, we find Hraunfossar waterfalls, which flow into the Hvítá river, and are counted amongst the most beautiful waterfalls in Iceland.

 Andakílsá river